 You should use a professional accountant for this to provide to a lender.
 If you can provide an income projection you may be able to access better deals from the lender.

 A mortgage broker will be of excellent use to you if you have only been trading for one year as they will be able to find you options.
-Mortgage brokers have access to the whole of the mortgage market and know where the specialist lenders are hidden away.
+Mortgage brokers have access to a comprehensive panel of lenders which is representative of the whole of the market.

 A mortgage broker will tell you straight away if they will be able to help you or not and pride themselves on being efficient and tailored for you.
-General enquiries will not incur a fee so you should get in touch with a mortgage broker today to ask any questions you may have about mortgages.
+General enquires are non-obligatory, so you should get in touch with a mortgage broker today to ask any questions you may have about mortgages.